mekas/mb1313600022/1313618004/README.md

 # Lovecraft Archive

-I wish to create an app where users can read most of Lovecraft's recorded "cosmic horror" literatures.
+I wish to create an app using flutter where users can read most of Lovecraft's recorded "cosmic horror" literatures.

 # Target Users